 Enrolling Class of 2019 Student Profile

-Type of College: Private, independent, four-year, liberal arts and sciences
+Type of School: Private, independent, four-year, liberal arts and sciences

 Size of Campus: 289-hectare campus in Waterville, Maine

-Geographic Diversity: More than 40 U.S. states and more than 75 countries
+Geographic Diversity: More than 43 states and 80 countries

 International Student Budget: